COVID: Nurses and carers are the heroines of the pandemic | DW | 11.03.2021

 They have been working flat out for a year now, round the clock, treating coronavirus patients.

 "Firstly there's the physical demands, which are enormous.
 But the psychological component plays a large role too," Berger says.
-It's routing for her to deal with severely ill patients, she says, what's new is that those patients presenting a contamination risk to her as well.
+It's routing for her to deal with severely ill patients, she says, but what's new is that those patients present a contamination risk to her as well.

 "Yes, we have a lot of female colleagues," she says.
 And why might that imbalance exist?
 She suspects that salaries play a large role.
 "If this were a male domain, then the women would also earn very differently!"